1on1security/DShieldManager/README.md

 ## Acknowledgements

- - [Dr. Johannes Ullrich] Dr. Johannes Ullrich is the Dean of Research for SANS Technology Institute, a SANS Faculty Fellow, and founder of the Internet Storm Center [DShield.org] which provides a free analysis and warning service to thousands of Internet users and organizations. https://www.sans.org/profiles/dr-johannes-ullrich/
+ - Dr. Johannes Ullrich: Dr. Johannes Ullrich is the Dean of Research for SANS Technology Institute, a SANS Faculty Fellow, and founder of the Internet Storm Center [DShield.org] which provides a free analysis and warning service to thousands of Internet users and organizations. https://www.sans.org/profiles/dr-johannes-ullrich/

- - [Jesse La Grew] Chief Information Security Officer at Madison Area Technical College and my Mentor in the SANS-4499 internship with the SANS Internet Storm Center. https://www.linkedin.com/in/jesselagrew/
+ - Jesse La Grew: Chief Information Security Officer at Madison Area Technical College and my Mentor in the SANS-4499 internship with the SANS Internet Storm Center. https://www.linkedin.com/in/jesselagrew/

  Binaries from other projects that live in ./bin: